Amir Batyrev: Club career

 After the COVID-19 pandemic interrupted life in Canada, Batyrev headed to Russia to continue playing soccer, with his father sending tapes to clubs.
-In September 2021, he joined FC Tver in the Russian Second League.
-On October 31, 2021, he made his professional debut against FC Zvezda Saint Petersburg.
+In September 2021, he joined Tver in the Russian Second League.
+On October 31, 2021, he made his professional debut against Zvezda Saint Petersburg.

 In July 2022, Batyrev signed with Russian Premier League club Sochi.
 Shortly before that, Sochi hired Vadim Garanin as manager, who coached Batyrev at FC Tver previously.
 He scored his first goal for Sochi on September 14, 2022, in a Russian Cup game against Torpedo Moscow.
 In his first season with Sochi, he scored one goal, across all competitions.

 In February 2024, Batyrev was loaned to Sokol Saratov in the Russian First League for the rest of the 2023–24 season.
 In August 2024, he was loaned for the 2024–25 season by Russian First League club Yenisey Krasnoyarsk.
 After making 6 substitute appearances in his first 8 league games with Yenisey, he remained on the bench in all remaining 2024 games.
 He became a regular for Yenisey in 2025 after the winter break, including several starting line-up appearances.

 On September 11, 2025, Batyrev returned to Yenisey Krasnoyarsk on a permanent basis and signed a contract for the 2025–26 season, with an option to extend for the 2026–27 season.
+He appeared in all 24 games for Yenisey he was eligible for in the 2025–26 league season, 21 of them as a starter.